json-schema-form/angular-schema-form-add-ons/README.md

 ## Angular schema form plugins

+Cooperation and communication is key for any healthy framework ecosystem.
+Problems and solutions that apply to one project are likely to apply to others.

-This is a repository where information, tools for and discussions about [Angular Schema Form](https://github.com/Textalk/angular-schema-form) plug-in development are held.
-Its purpose is to lower the entry for plug-in development and provide a means to coordinate efforts.
+Hence this repository, where information, tools for and discussions about [Angular Schema Form](https://github.com/Textalk/angular-schema-form) plug-in development are held.
+Its purpose is to flatten the learning curve for plug-in development and provide a means to coordinate efforts.

-This project has three areas:

 ### [HERE](https://github.com/OptimalBPM/angular-schema-form-plugins/blob/master/README.md)
 **ASF Version specific documentation, examples and tools**